panel-attack/panel-attack/server/README.md

 If you want to access your server from an IP you need to add your ip to the client's menus.

-Change mainloop.lua, around where it says something like
+Change MainMenu.lua, around where it says something like

 {loc("mm_2_vs_online", ""), main_net_vs_setup, {"panelattack.com"}},